bozsahin/yalalr/README.md

 3. uses <code>lalrparser.lisp</code> as is.
 It is not part of this repo.
 4. It can take input online or as output from a lexical analyzer (default case)

-It can download and install lalrparser.lisp, a suitable Common Lisp, and set itself, to be used from any directory.
+It can download and install lalrparser.lisp, a suitable Common Lisp, and set itself up to be used from any directory.
 Just clone this repo and do <code>run-for-first-time-install</code>.

 -cem bozsahin